MotusWTS/motusClient/inst/doc/upstream_api.md

       e.g.
       curl --data-urlencode json='{"deviceIDs":[123,124,125],"authToken":"XXX"}' https://sgdata.motus.org/data/custom/metadata_for_receivers

-   - return a list with these items:
+   - return an object with these fields:

-      - recvDeps; a list with these columns:
+      - recvDeps; a object with these array fields:
          - deployID; integer deployment ID (internal to motus, but links to antDeps)
          - projectID; integer ID of project that deployed the receiver
          - serno; character serial number, e.g. "SG-1214BBBK3999", "Lotek-8681"